Bloom-host/BloomDocs/docs/using_the_panel/server-importer.md

 <h1>Server Importer</h1>
 </div>

-### Importing your server files
+### How it works

 Duck Panel has an easy-to-use server importer feature.
 The server importer allows you to easily import your server into Bloom and start gaming in a short amount of time.

-This feature connects to your old host FTP server and imports all your files into your new Bloom server.
+This feature connects to your old host FTP server and downloads all your files into your new Bloom server.

 ---